oro13/farm-equipment-price-prediction/README.md

 **Business Context:**<br>
 Whether you're buying, selling, or analyzing market dynamics, predicting sales prices is a valuable insight for a business.

-When analyzing a business's own inventory, a reliable price prediction model can help when creating annual budgets and projecting income and revenue.
-Moreover, the information gained sheds light on what item features tend to have the biggest impact on revenue at auction time.
-Knowing what features to focus can inform building and maintaining an inventory that holds value over time.
+When analyzing a business's own inventory, a reliable price prediction model can inform annual budgets and projected revenue.
+Additionally, the information gained sheds light on what it is about an item that tends to have the biggest impact on sale price at auction time.
+Knowing these features can inform a business on how to build and maintain an inventory that holds value over time.

 Knowing the projected prices of other business's items can inform what a fair market value is when growing one's inventory.
 This insight can additionally help with budgeting and negotiation when purchasing.